cdjq/DFRobot_DS323X/Python/RaspberryPi/README.md

   def disable_alarm2_int()

   '''
-  @brief enable the 32k output
+  @brief enable or disable the 32k output
   '''
   def enable_32k()

-  '''
-  @brief disable the 32k output (default is enable)
-  '''
   def disable_32k()

   '''
   @brief clear, write and read data on the SRAM of DS3232
   @param addr, address of SRAM